Y3LLOWVESTS/rustyonions/TESTING_POLICY.md

 # RustyOnions Testing Policy (Hybrid Model)
+>In progress - this file used for reference purposes

 This repository uses a **hybrid testing model** that balances small, white‑box unit tests with clear, black‑box integration tests.
 The goals are:
 - Keep production code lean.